-Chanel No. 5 is one of the most famous and best known fragrances in the world.
+Chanel No. 5 is one of the most famous and best loved fragrances in the world.
 But what makes this legendary perfume so luxurious?
-So I decided to find out how to make Chanel No. 5.
+I decided to do some research to learn how to make Chanel No. 5.

 Pin for Later >>